-Compared to the primary rodent host of LASV (M. natalensis), the likelihood of LASV seropositivity was higher in L. sikapusi (OR = 2.09, 95% Credible Interval (CrI) = 0.86-4.78) but with wide credible intervals suggesting uncertainty in this result (Figure 2).
+Compared to the primary reservoir of LASV (M. natalensis), the likelihood of LASV seropositivity was higher in L. sikapusi (OR = 2.09, 95% Credible Interval (CrI) = 0.86-4.78) but with wide credible intervals suggesting uncertainty in this result (Figure 2).
 There was weaker evidence for increased seropositivity in the sole positive shrew species C. olivieri (OR = 1.15, 95% CrI = 0.47-2.66).
 In contrast M. musculus (OR = -0.31, 95% CrI = 0.22-0.057) and P. rostratus (OR = 0.39, 95% CrI = 0.13-1.11) were less likely to be positive for antibodies against LASV than M. natalensis.
 Wide posterior distributions in this analysis reflect the overall low antibody prevalence, relatively small sample sizes, and uninformative priors used in the model.

 Table 1 provides the number of individuals tested and seroprevalence of LASV antibodies by species, while Figure 2 illustrates the odds ratios of seropositivty for species with sufficient sample sizes compared to M. natalensis.

-Table 1: The number of individuals detected and antibodies to Lassa mammarenavirus among those individuals.
+Table 1: The number of individuals detected and antibodies to LASV among those individuals.